-Information about remuneration of key management personnel is provided in Note 31 of TEO LT, AB Financial Statements for the year ended 31 December 2011.
-The total amount of TEO dividends for the year 2010 paid in 2011 to key management personnel amounted to 3,115 litas.
+Information about remuneration of key management personnel is provided in Note 29 of TEO LT, AB Financial Statements for the year ended 31 December 2013.
+Key management includes General Manager, Chief Officers, and Directors of main units, departments and regional centers.
+The total amount of TEO dividends for the year 2012 paid in 2013 to key management personnel amounted to 2,434 litas.
+An amount of LTL 20 thousand of dividends for the year 2012 was paid to one member of the Board in 2013.

-In 2011, there were no loans, guarantees or sponsorship granted to the members of the Board or Management by the Company as well as none of subsidiaries paid salaries or other pay-outs to the members of the Board or the employees of the Company for being members of their managing bodies.
+In 2013, there were no loans, guarantees or sponsorship granted to the members of the Board or Management by the Company as well as none of subsidiaries paid salaries or other pay-outs to the members of the Board or the employees of the Company for being members of their managing bodies.